 Theirs was not an easy task, for how do you define greatness?
 The list of thirty names the panel came up with is by no means definitive; some of the names are familiar, others are obscure.
 But what can be said is that each of the great women chosen has in some way made a positive impact on Canada.

 Canada’s History Society would like to invite teachers and students to take on new perspectives and some other historical thinking concepts.
-Have students select one of the thirty women and debate whether she deserves to be identified as a great or if someone else should take her place.
-Take the time with your class to listen to this interview with one of our judges, Joan Sangster, about her experience in selecting these great women.
+Have students review our list of thirty women and then ask them to create their own version.
+Take the time with your class to listen to this interview with one of our judges, Charlotte Gray, about her experience in selecting these great women.